 Old Hospital Area in Nikkilä

-Several famous Finns were once patients at the hospital: authors Uuno Kailas and Elmer Diktonius, the poet Maila Pylkkönen, the photographer Signe Brander, and the author L. Onerva, whose memory and works feature strongly in the events during the coming summer months.
-Arguably one of the most famous people to have worked in the hospital is the painter Rafael Wardi, who began his career as an art therapist there in 1959.
-The most renowned of the hospital psychiatrists was Oscar Parland, also called the “Nikkilä icon”.
-Parland was not only a psychiatrist, but also a writer, painter, composer, and a pianist.
+Several famous Finns were once patients at the hospital: authors Uuno Kailas and Elmer Diktonius, the poet Maila Pylkkönen, the photographer Signe Brander, and the author L. Onerva.
+Among the nursing staff, the most famous is probably the artist Rafael Wardi, who started working as an art therapist at the hospital in 1959.
+The most renowned of the hospital psychiatrists was Oscar Parland, also called "the icon of Nikkilä”.
+Parland was not only a psychiatrist, but also a writer, painter, composer, and pianist.

-The Nikkilä hospital was a pioneer in art therapy.
-The art produced by the patients was valued and collected.
-There are over 10,000 items in the hospital art collection owned by the City of Helsinki.
-Nikkilä hospital is also well-known for beautiful architecture.
-Some of the old buildings have been renovated, for example for accommodation use.
-Nowadays, the hospital area is called Itäinen Jokipuisto (eastern Jokipuisto, or “eastern park by the river”).
+Nikkilä Hospital was a pioneer in art therapy and the patients' art was valued and collected.
+The art collection comprises over 10 000 works and is owned by the City of Helsinki.
+Nikkilä Hospital is also known for its beautiful architecture and some of the old buildings have been renovated for residential use, among other things.
+Today, the hospital area is known as Itäinen Jokipuisto (the Eastern River Park).

 Visiting information